rootcause-rs/rootcause/README.md

 **Current status:** Pre-1.0 (v0.6.0)

 rootcause follows semantic versioning.
 As a 0.x library, breaking changes may occur in minor version bumps (0.x → 0.x+1).
 We're actively refining the API based on real-world usage and focused on reaching 1.0.

-**Post-1.0:** API stability with only breaking changes in major versions.

 **When to adopt:**